UniversalDependencies/UD_Polish-PDB/README.md

 # Introduction

 The PDB-UD treebank consists of 22,208 sentences (351K tokens).
 It contains all 8K sentences of the Polish UD-SZ treebank and further 14K unique sentences.
 The additional sentences enclose linguistic phenomena that did not occur or were not annotated (e.g. relative clauses, reported speech) in the UD-SZ trees.
 The PDB-UD treebank contains enhanced graphs, i.e. trees with the enhanced edges encoding the shared dependents and the shared governors of coordinated conjuncts (9167 PDB-UD trees contain enhanced edges).

 The morphological, syntactic and semantic annotation of the PDB-UD treebank is created through a conversion of PDB 2.0 data.
 The conversion procedure has been designed and implemented by Alina Wróblewska partly based on the conversion of the UD-SZ trees.

 # Data Split

 The PDB-UD treebank contains sentences from Polish National Corpus, CDSCorpus, parallel corpora (e.g. Europarl, OPUS, and Pelcra Prallel Corpus) and other sources (e.g. literature).
 The PDB-UD treebank is divided into three parts:

 * training: 17,770 trees (283,745 tokens),
 * test: 2219 trees (31,261 tokens),
 * development: 2219 trees (36,400).

 The procedure of assigning dependency trees to particular data sets is generally random while maintaining the proportion of data from individual sources.
 There is one constraint on the dividing procedure – if a sentence occurs in the test subcorpus of the Polish LFG-UD treebank, this sentence is assigned to the PDB-UD test subset.
 Since sentences underlying the Polish UD-LFG trees are generally short, the average number of tokens per sentence is significantly lower in the PDB-UD test set than in two other sets.

 # License/Copyright

 Universal Polish Dependency Bank © 2019 by Alina Wróblewska, Institute of Computer Science, Polish Academy of Sciences.

-The Polish PDB-UD treebank is licensed under [CC BY-NY-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+The Polish PDB-UD treebank is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## History Note